DSLibrary/dslib/README.md

-set.has(item) // returns a boolean if item is in set, same as contains set.clear() // empties the set set.size() // returns the number of items in the set Set.fromArray(array) // creates a new set from an array. set.toArray() // creates an array out of a set set.copy() // creates a new copy of the set set.union(args) // creates a new set from an existing set adding existing args from set
+set.has(item) // returns a boolean if item is in set, same as contains set.clear() // empties the set set.size() // returns the number of items in the set set.fromArray(array) // creates a new set from an array. set.toArray() // creates an array out of a set set.copy() // creates a new copy of the set set.union(args) // creates a new set from an existing set adding existing args from set